 Refresh

-Refresh() drops every live connection on a session and keeps the rest of your state.
+Refresh() closes every live connection on a session and leaves the rest of the state alone.
 Cookies stay in the jar.
 TLS tickets stay cached.
-ECH config doesn't move.
-The preset name and any fingerprint overrides you set are still there.
-Only the wires get pulled.
+ECH config holds.
+The preset name and any fingerprint overrides remain in place.
+Only the open sockets go.

 Why this exists

-Refresh() lets you mimic that without throwing away your cookies or tickets.
-Run it on a timer.
-Every two or three minutes is fine.
-Other times you'll want it: a connection's gone stale, the server's misbehaving, or you want to switch protocols (see Protocol Switching).
+Refresh() produces the same lifecycle without losing your cookies or tickets.
+Run it on a timer, two or three minutes is fine.
+The other reasons to call it: a connection has gone stale, the server is misbehaving, or you want to switch protocols (see Protocol Switching).

 What survives a Refresh